 Yeah, college, he thought.
 That was the last thing he wanted to talk about.
 “You were planning on going somewhere right?”

-“Economics and maybe double…” Very interesting.
-Of course a double major.
+“Economics and maybe double…” He phased out almost immediately.
+Very interesting, he though, of course she was doing a double major.
 Who wasn’t double majoring?
 Everyone was just so smart.
-Darcy was going to double major.
-Poly Sci and Physics she said.
+Darcy was going to double major, too.
+Poly Sci and Physics, she said.
 He didn’t even know how those went together, but somehow it was possible.
 Whatever.
 He knew UC Berkeley students were smart.
-“Do you think that’s a good idea?”
+“Do you think that’s a good idea?” she asked.

 Oh great, he wasn’t even really sure what she was asking about.
-Was it about double majoring, that’s all that he really knew that she’d said, but what if she’d gone off on whether or not she should live in the dorms or in off-campus housing?
-What could she have possibly said in the few minutes that he’d lost concentration?
+Was it about double majoring?
+That’s all he’d hear her say, but what if she’d gone off on whether or not she should live in the dorms or in off-campus housing or something else entirely?
+What could she have possibly said in the few seconds that he’d lost concentration?
 “I dunno, you gotta do what you gotta do,” he said.
 A nice safe answer.
 He nodded too, to add a little effect.
 A kind of circular nod, so as to be neutral.

-They were sitting on the couch.
+They sat on the couch in the living room.
 Side by side.
 The sense of her arm against his felt good.
 Cocaine did that.
-Though he wondered if it might be more comfortable on the floor.
+Though he wondered if they might be more comfortable sitting on the floor.
 Like he’d been sitting at home.

 “Oh, I think you know.”

 Yeah, he knew.
-“I’m mean what the hell are you doing with that?”
+“I mean what the hell are you doing with that?”

 “Oh, I see how it is.
 I’m here in case you get caught, that way you can say it was my idea, and my stuff, well fuck that!
 I’m outta here.”
 He stood up and headed to the door.

-“Damn you Charlie, I wasn’t lying about having a crush on you.
-I thought we could have fun together.”
+“Fuck you Charlie!
+I wanted you here because I have a crush on you.
+I thought we could hang out and have fun together.”

 He stopped.
 “Yeah, right.”